Cat and Dog Surgery in Yorkville, IL

 Surgery plays an essential role in keeping countless pets healthy, whether performed as a preventative measure or to treat an acute condition.
 At Yorkville Animal Hospital, our skilled veterinary team is capable of performing a variety of pet surgeries with the highest level of safety and compassion.
 Even minor surgeries can be stressful for pets and their owners, which is why we take great care to offer our guidance and support to help you make the best possible decisions regarding your pet’s health.
+Call us at (630) 882-6060 to schedule a pet surgery today.

 Pet Surgeries We Perform